Arsos, Larnaca

 Arsos (Άρσος; Yiğitler) is a village in Cyprus, about 32 km east of Nicosia.
 De facto, it is under the control of Northern Cyprus.

-The construction of a road from Arsos to Pyla is one of the conditions that Northern Cyprus requested of Cyprus in return for the opening of the Limnitis crossing.
+The construction of a road from Arsos to Pyla is one of the conditions that Northern Cyprus requested from Republic of Cyprus in return for the opening of the Limnitis crossing.
 A golden necklace was found in the village.